AdamZhouSE/LLM_Prompt_For_Math/README.md

 ## Combine

-We extract the numbers of correctly answered questions from each of the two files, `php_sc10.jsonl` and `ppp_new_prompt.jsonl`, and then take their difference set. **Our findings show that PHP correctly answers 160 questions that PoT misses, while PoT correctly answers 56 questions that PHP misses.** This indicates that these two methods can complement one another to some extent.
+We extract the numbers of correctly answered questions from each of the two files, `php_sc10.jsonl` and `pot_new_prompt.jsonl`, and then take their difference set. **Our findings show that PHP correctly answers 160 questions that PoT misses, while PoT correctly answers 56 questions that PHP misses.** This indicates that these two methods can complement one another to some extent.

 Building on our findings, we develop a new prompting method called Pro Plus Prompt that combines PoT and PHP approaches.
 In each interaction, results from both methods are retrieved and compared; if they match, the answer is considered correct and returned.
 If the results differ, a maximum attempt limit is set(max_times=10), after which the most frequently occurring result is returned.
-The idea behind this method is to **cross-validate the results of PHP and PoT **.
+The idea behind this method is to **cross-validate the results of PHP and PoT**.
 It also incorporates the **self-consistency** approach, where the maximum attempt count effectively serves as the value of *k* in self-consistency.

 ```python